Federico77z/aScan/README.md

 make

-For further support on installing the bamtools you can refer to https://github.com/pezmaster31/bamtools/wiki/Building-and-installing
+For further support on installing the bamtools refer to https://github.com/pezmaster31/bamtools/wiki/Building-and-installing

 # 1.2 COMPILING aScan